Embroidermodder/libembroidery/README.md

 Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+### The Embroidermodder Project

+The _Embroidermodder 2_ project is a collection of small software utilities for manipulating, converting and creating embroidery files in all major embroidery machine formats.
+The program _Embroidermodder 2_ itself is a larger graphical user interface (GUI) which is at the heart of the project.

+This manual, the website (`embroidermodder.org`), mobile embroidery format viewers and tools (`iMobileViewer`, `MobileViewer`), the core library of functions (`libembroidery`) and CLI (`embroider`) are all tools to make the standard user experience of working with an embroidery machine better without expensive software which is locked to specific manufacturers and formats.
+But ultimately we hope that the core _Embroidermodder 2_ is a practical, ever-present tool in larger workshops, small cottage industry workshops and personal hobbyist's bedrooms.

+Embroidermodder 2 is licensed under the zlib license and we aim to keep all of our tools open source and free of charge.
+If you would like to support the project check out our Open Collective group.
+If you would like to help, please join us on GitHub.
+This document is written as developer training as well helping new users (see the last sections) so this is the place to learn how to start changing the code.

 ### The Embroidermodder Team

 The Embroidermodder Team is the collection of people who've submitted